 Heart disease is one disease that is easier to prevent than it is to treat.

 Prevention in this case means that the barometers of illness; blood pressure, cholesterol levels and stress, are reduced.

-Lowering these barometers is a more a function of exercise and diet than simply prescribing drugs to treat them.
+Lowering these barometers is a more a function of exercise and diet but instead, doctors simply prescribe drugs to treat them.

 Heart disease can be reversed.

-Instead of depending on exercise and diet, routine tests, drugs and surgeries are used.
+Instead of depending on exercise and diet, doctors schedule routine tests, observe the results and provide drugs and surgeries to treat the results.